-Following closely on the heels of the Malawi trip was an excursion to Tanzania to visit my colleagues Dr. Tobias Swai and Dr. Marcelina Chigoriga who we worked with on the NetTel@Africa project.
+Following closely on the heels of the Malawi trip was an excursion to Tanzania to visit Mark's colleagues Dr. Tobias Swai and Dr. Marcelina Chigoriga who we worked with on the NetTel@Africa project.
 This set in stage a proposal for a WSU Study Abroad in Tanzania for summer 2017.

 31 Jan - 2 Feb 2016 - James and Maria Beebe will read papers at the Ethnographic and Qualitative Research Conference hosted by the University of Nevada.
 We look forward to attending the introduction to Qualitative Data Analysis Software (QDAS) when conducting research and getting hands-on practical experience using two QDAS programs.

 through November 2015

 Bob Bartlett, as a travelling speaker for Humanities Washington Speakers Bureau, will travel all over the State of Washington to tell the amazing story of Operation Firefly and the triple nickel.
 He will be speaking in Port Townsend, Redmond, Ellensburg, Moses Lake, Liberty Lake, and Spokane.
 He has spoken in Richland, Walla Walla, Cheney, and Port Ludlow.